smcbenttez/tknote/README.md

 ## Current Status
 TkNote is still very much a work in progress and is in the alpha stages of development.
 In its current state it provides users all the basic functionality to create, delete, and store notes.

 Remote note storage and syncing will be the next feature added.
-This will go hand in hand with work on the storage service which can be tracked [here].
+This will go hand in hand with work on the storage service which can be tracked [here](https://github.com/smcbenttez/remotenote).

 ### Project Features:
 - Only uses the Python Standard Library (tkinter used for GUI)